Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold Neutrons: Evolution of

 The Jacobian transformation matrix which connects the two coordinate charts is given by

-At this point, the peculiar time dependence of $\tilde n^i$ can also be directly explained using the Kottler-Møller transformation \eqref{kotmol}: Let us start from a lightlike vector $v^\mu = (v^0 , \vec v)$, constant in the old inertial coordinates $\partial_{X^\mu} v^\nu = 0$.
-Transforming its components to Kottler-Møller coordinates using \eqref{kotlambda} we get
+At this point, the peculiar time dependence of $\tilde n^i$ can be directly explained using the Kottler-Møller transformation \eqref{kotmol}: Let us start from a lightlike vector $v^\mu = (v^0 , \vec v)$, constant in the old inertial coordinates $\partial_{X^\mu} v^\nu = 0$.
+Transforming its components to the new coordinates using \eqref{kotlambda}, we derive

 Now, defining for $ v^\mu$ a quantity analogous to $\vec{\tilde n}$ in the main text, we obtain